ThatsAMorais/morais-farmers-market/design.md

 * Products: The API needs to stay as up-to-date on this as possible, so I would shy away from traditional response caching unless the database was seeing significant traffic.
 Instead, I might implement E-Tag caching on responses because then at least the client does not have to frequently consume the same data to ensure that it has the most recent data.
 For those that are not aware, E-Tag caching, unlike response caching which avoids database access, reduces bandwidth usage between the Client and the API by sending a "304 - Not Modified" where appropriate.
 * Carts: Already in a "cache" and not of much concern unless on a highly constrained system
 * Specials: The document store could possibly benefit from a response cache, but, again, this could be a pitfall for the API to have latency between an update to a Special (maybe someone entered the wrong price or product) and when that update takes effect.
+* Gateway: Both Response and E-Tag caching should be applied to present this layer with as many options to decrease load on the services.

 To be sure, none of the data in this small example is at the scale to deserve caching, but many large-scale APIs implement it with great rewards.

+### Container Orchestration

+K8s, obviously; The compose for this project is quite large.
+Naturally, if this project was headed to a `stage` server, it should be done via a helm script.

+### Service Base Image

+A base image containing several of the requirements on all flask-based services would speed up the initial build of all services.
+Such libs as Flask, pytest, and requests, are included in all 5 services, except for the client that doesn't use Flask.
+It doesn't take forever, but its enough to go AFK (which might not be so bad).